 Inflammation and sores in the digestive tract can cause severe pain, malnutrition, and weight loss.
 In some cases, removing the damaged area is the only effective treatment.

 There are some simple lifestyle changes you can make that may help relieve proctitis pain.

 A soft, bland diet can reduce proctitis pain.
 Avoid spicy, acidic, or fatty foods during bouts of diarrhea.

 Most cases of proctitis are treated successfully with medication and lifestyle changes.
 In rare cases, proctitis can lead to complications.
+Possible complications include:

-- abscesses: pus-filled areas of infection
+- abscesses, which are pus-filled areas of infection